tmckee09/tiktok-dl/README.md

 "const apiKey = "my-secret-api-key";"

-If you push secrets to GitHub:
+If you push API Keys to GitHub:

 - They're visible to the public if the repo is public
 - Bots can steal and misuse them